Isadora Snapp

 |

-Isadora grew up in Vermont, studying studying ballet, modern and jazz with Lorraine Neal and Holly Yacawych at CD&FS.
-Following her high school graduation, she spent a year in New York city training at Dance New Amersterdam Studios and New York University’s Tisch School of the Arts.
-Since then, she has moved back to Vermont to pursue her interest in teaching and her own work.
-She has had the opportunity and pleasure to work with many local and national artists, including the Alvin Ailey Dance Company, Ron K. Brown, David Dorfman, Larry Keigwan, Yo-El Cassel and Christopher Anderson.
+Isadora Snapp (she/her) grew up in Vermont, studying ballet, modern, and jazz with Lorraine Neal and Holly Yacawych at CD&FS.
+After graduating high school, she spent time in New York City training at Dance New Amsterdam Studios and New York University’s Tisch School of the Arts.
+Since 2010, she has been teaching, performing, and creating work in Central Vermont.

 Current Faculty